mikhajlov-oleg/cell_adhesion-image-analysis/README.md

 ## Cluster detection with manual and automatic thresholdings ##

-This script takes a multi-channel image of cells adhered on supported lipid bilayers (SLBs) as in input.
-The following channels of the input image should be identified by the user: brightfield, integrin and SLB.
+These scripts written in FIJI macro language take a multi-channel image of cells adhered on supported lipid bilayers (SLBs) as in input.
+The user is asked to assign the following channels from the input image: brightfield, integrin and SLB.

-The script provides two segmentations as an output.
-First, it asks the user to segment cells (manually) using a polygone tool in the brightfield channel in ImageJ.
+Then the scripts provide two segmentations as an output.
+First, the user is asked to manually segment cells using a polygone tool in the brightfield channel in ImageJ.
 Second, for each segmented cell it detects clusters in the integrin channel.
-This segmentation is performed automatically by either setting up the threshold value or using the "Rényi Entropy" theshold algorithm.
+This segmentation is performed automatically using the "Rényi Entropy" theshold algorithm or using a manually fixed theshold value (depending on the script).
 Both segmentations (cells and integrin clusters) are quantified with ImageJ.
 The results are incrementied in the .csv file.

 ## Tube detection script ##